v79/Cantilever/.junie/guidelines.md

 - Dependencies are managed through Gradle's dependency management system
 - Each module has its own build.gradle.kts file with module-specific dependencies
 - Runtime dependencies are injected using the Koin library (DI)
+- The front-end in the WebEditor folder is built using vite and npm.

 To build the project:
 ```